-Manitoba Ombudsman lays “snooping” charge under The Personal Health Information Act – Apr 20, 2016
+Manitoba Ombudsman lays three charges under the Personal Health Information Act – Oct 20, 2021

-An investigation by Manitoba Ombudsman has resulted in one charge being laid against an individual under The Personal Health Information Act (PHIA).
+An investigation by Manitoba Ombudsman has resulted in three charges being laid against an employee of a trustee under the Personal Health Information Act (PHIA).